jacobsolanobrown/buyatbrown-demo/README.md

 # <div align='center'> Tests </div>
 ## Front-end Tests:
-- We will be using Playwright to test the front-end of our application.
+- We will use Playwright to test the front end of our application.

 ## Back-end Tests:
-- We use JUnit to test the back-end of our application.
+- We use JUnit to test the back end of our application.

 # <div align='center'> Errors/Bugs </div>
-- There are minor bugs in the application that we are currently working on fixing.
+- There are major bugs in the application at this point.

-# TODO LIST
-- add my contributions
-- add a gif
-- add more changes (UI wise)
-- experiment with the database more